Originally posted 2016-08-15

 Waiting for inspiration, motivation, or a “perfect moment” is for amateurs.
 A true professional knows the best way to accomplish anything is to sit down, shut up, and put in the damn work.
 Each and every day.

 Want to get better at programming?
 Come up with a side project and work on it every day.

 Wish you could improve your writing?
 Write 500 words every day.

 Want to get better at cooking?
 Cook one meal – you guessed it – every day.

 Doing great work is, in many ways, a numbers game.
-The more time you spend honing your craft, sitting there and just putting the work in, the better your odds of creating something great.
+The more time you spend honing your craft and putting the work in, the better your odds of creating something great.
 You may not be the best in your field, but you can certainly work harder than everyone else.